jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 	- It asks for a specific condition hotdog in a note
 	- If fulfilled gives some kind of unique reward

-- Add heat lamp triggers and functionality

 - Add geiger counter
 	- Scans nearby objects for radiation state
 	- Ticks up if detecting radiation

-- Add level timer
-	- Display in world somewhere
-	- Tick down and end the level at the threshold being reached

 - Add a delay to the spawner button
 	- Should allow for a few spawns before a wait time